chrischne-edu/danish-weather/README.md

 # Danish Weather Visualization

-> **Course Example Project**: This repository serves as a template and example for students in the creative coding and data visualization course.
-It demonstrates how to build an interactive weather data visualization using real Danish weather data.
+> **Course Example Project**: This repository serves as a template and example for students in the CAS Generative Data Design course.
+It demonstrates how to build a weather data visualization using real Danish weather data.

 ## Project Description

-This project visualizes real-time wind patterns and weather data across Denmark using an interactive particle system.
+This project visualizes wind patterns and weather data across Denmark using a particle system.
 The visualization shows how maritime winds from the Atlantic Ocean influence Denmark's temperate oceanic climate, creating the characteristic weather patterns that define the region.

 ## Purpose & Goal

 This example project demonstrates key techniques in creative coding and data visualization:
-- Working with real-world APIs and data sources
+- Working with real-world data from APIs (data saved locally from OpenWeatherMap API)
 - Combining geographic and meteorological data
-- Creating dynamic, interactive visualizations
+- Creating dynamic visualizations
-- Implementing particle systems for data representation
+- Using particle systems for data visualization
 - Integrating multiple web technologies (p5.js, d3.js, Tailwind CSS)

 ## Data Sources & Information